jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_where_were_you.md

 ---
 layout: default
-title: Vol. 1, No. 2 - September 2000 - Table of Contents
+title: Vol. 1, No. 2 - September 2000 - Where Were You When McGwire Hit 62?
 ---
 <nav class="breadcrumb" aria-label="breadcrumbs">
   <ul>